113ll3/Ibmclouddocscli/reference/ibmcloud/cli_plugin.md

 ibmcloud plugin install http://plugins.ng.bluemix.net/downloads/new_plugin
 ```

-Install the 'container-service' plug-in of the latest version from the 'IBM Cloud' repository:
+Install the 'container-service' plug-in of the latest version from the 'Bluemix' repository:

 ```
-ibmcloud plugin install container-service -r IBM Cloud
+ibmcloud plugin install container-service -r Bluemix
 ```

 or simply: